raspberrypilearning/components/components/adafruit-flora.md

 ![Adafruit FLORA](adafruit-flora.png)

-The Adafruit FLORA is a wearable microcontroller which you can sew components to and control with code
+The Adafruit FLORA is a wearable microcontroller; you can sew components to it and control them with code.

 ## Buy